 Norman wakes up in his mother’s bed, remembering nothing of the night before.
 After Mother urges his to get some rest and “stay out of the basement,” Chick appears at the door with breakfast and a matter of fact admission that plays one way to the audience and another to Norman.
 “I know about her … I’m not here to judge you.
 We’re all in this sideshow together and then we die.”

 Mother sends Chick into town for shopping.
-While Chick dawdles over manual typewriters, Mother instructs Norman to kill Caleb with the shotgun she helpfully loads for her son.
+While Chick dawdles over manual typewriters, Mother instructs Norman to kill Caleb, who knows too much to live.
 “Fast and true, right through the brain, right?
 That’s my boy!”

-Norman chooses to free Caleb only for Mother to take over as he flees, chasing him down the stairs to the motel.
-Chick is so preoccupied with dictating his true crime novel into his phone, he doesn’t notice Caleb fleeing across the road until Caleb is smashed against the windshield.
-At least Chick doesn’t flee the scene.
+Norman chooses to free Caleb, only for Mother to take over as he flees chasing him down the stairs to the motel.
+Chick, again dictating into his phone, doesn’t notice Caleb fleeing across the road until he’s smashed into him.

 Former Sheriff Alex Romero makes semi-good on his promise to “take care” of Norman.
-His escapes from the custody of the two cops (Cameron Forbes and Panta Mosleh) transferring him to the work farm using a convenience store restroom break excuse to steal the male cops gun, then targetes a schmuck named Jason (Joshua Hinkson) for My First Carjacking by Former Sheriff Alex Romero.
+His successful escape from the custody of two cops (Cameron Forbes and Panta Mosleh) transferring him to the work farm starts with using a convenience store restroom break excuse to steal one cop’s gun and then carjacking a car in the parking lot belonging to a schmuck named Jason (Joshua Hinkson).

 Problems set in after Romero ditches Jason (who begs for his life by mentioning his wife, child and mother) several hours walk from the highway.
-The stolen car develops a flat, forcing Romero to walk himself.
-Romero attempts to steal a car left out in the open with the doors unlocked and the keys on the inside only to have a pimply-faced farm kid (Malcom Craig) shoot him in the gut.
+The stolen car develops a flat, forcing Romero to walk.
+Hours later, he’s gut shot by a pimply-faced farm kid (Malcom Craig)as he’s attempting to steal a car left out in the open with the doors unlocked and the keys inside.

-~ While we know a lot of details about Chick – he can cook, fancies himself a writer, likes to wear a kimono.
-What we don’t know – why is he so intent on insinuating himself into the Bates family?
+*While we know a lot of details about Chick – he can cook, fancies himself a writer, likes to wear a kimono – what we don’t know is – why is he so intent on insinuating h imself into the Bates House of Hallucinations?

-~ No Dylan, Emma or baby Kate this week, thank goodness.
-The less we see of them, the more hopeful I am about their survival past the last episode.
+*No Dylan, Emma or baby Kate this week.
+Which is a relief.
+The less we see of them, the more hopeful I am about their survival chances.